Iretha/design-patterns/src/com/smdev/structural/composite/README.md

 # The Composite Design Pattern

-The Composite Pattern is designed to build a class hierarchy from primitive and composite objects, that may represent complex structures.
+The Composite Pattern is designed to build a class hierarchy from primitive and composite objects, that may represent complex structures, but have similar behavior.
 {: .fs-6 .fw-300 }

 ---